teelahti/hpstr-jekyll-theme/_posts/2011-04-26-controller-dependency-missing-on-test-try-mvccontrib-testcontrollerbuilder.md

 }
 {% endhighlight %}

-…only to get NullReferenceException, since you did not set everything up that is needed by the UrlHelper class (controller’s Url property).
+â€¦only to get NullReferenceException, since you did not set everything up that is needed by the UrlHelper class (controllerâ€™s Url property).

-To satisfy the basic dependencies for a controller you can use [MvcContrib’s](http://mvccontrib.codeplex.com/) TestControllerBuilder class like this:
+To satisfy the basic dependencies for a controller you can use [MvcContribâ€™s](http://mvccontrib.codeplex.com/) TestControllerBuilder class like this:

 {% highlight csharp %}